-In April 2014, ANMAC reconvened the EAG to further consider changes to the required level of qualification at the completion of an EPIQ-RN and RN Re-entry program in Australia.
-The EAG also reviewed feedback received by the NMBA on the proposed standards, received by ANMAC in May 2014.
-The EAG, SAAC and ANMAC Board then determined that the proposed accreditation standards be made available for a final 6 week consultation period throughout July and August 2014.
+In April 2014, ANMAC reconvened the EAG to further consider changes to the required level of qualification at the completion of an EPIQ RN program or Registered Nurse Re-entry program in Australia.
+The EAG also reviewed feedback received by the NMBA on the proposed standards.
+ANMAC received the EAG's review in May 2014.
+The EAG, SAAC and ANMAC Board then determined that the proposed EPIQ RN Accreditation Standards be made available for a final six-week consultation period throughout July and August 2014.

-It should be noted that these standards are for programs designed for those internationally qualified nurses who the NMBA has determined are not suitable for a program of only supervised practice; or those who should enrol into a Bachelor of Nursing program to gain the qualification required for registration.
+It should be noted that these standards are for programs designed for internationally qualified nurses whom the NMBA has determined are not suitable for a program of only supervised practice; or those who should enrol into a Bachelor of Nursing program to gain the qualification required for registration.

-1.7 Regulatory impact assessment of EPIQ-RN Accreditation Standards
+1.7 Regulatory impact assessment of Accreditation Standards for Entry Programs for Internationally Qualified Registered Nurses

-During the development of the EPIQ-RN Accreditation Standards, ANMAC undertook a regulatory impact assessment.21 The Australian Government Office of Best Practice Regulation (OBPR) requires national standard setting agencies such as ANMAC to consider the impact of regulation, standards and other quasi-regulation before approving such instruments.
-The regulatory impact statement was developed by ANMAC to assist the SAAC and the ANMAC and NMBA Boards in making decisions on approving the proposed accreditation standards.
+During the development of the EPIQ RN Accreditation Standards, ANMAC undertook a regulatory impact assessment.21 The Australian Government's Office of Best Practice Regulation (OBPR) requires national standard-setting agencies such as ANMAC to consider the impact of regulation, standards and other quasi-regulation before approving such instruments.
+The regulatory impact statement was developed by ANMAC to assist SAAC, as well as the ANMAC and NMBA Boards, in making decisions on approving the proposed accreditation standards.